paolofrancioso/telegrambot-amazon-bitly/README.md

 This project is a Telegram Bot connected to a Telegram Channel that check Amazon offers and send them to your Channel.
 Original Project was from Samir Salman.
 This version adds a few options and has the Bitly functionalities embedded.
 Furthermore it increase performances limiting the number of calls to Amazon.

+## Major Update: 20th February 2023

+Now you can create a telegram group with this Bot as administrator and send him Amazon links.
+These will be translated in Offerings messages and they will be sent to the channel.
+For security reason it's necessary to set the SAFETY_CHAT_ID in consts.py.
+Please, add to your bot the followings commands (/setcommands):

+- gen - Generate a post directly from an Amazon Link
+- gid - Get your Chat ID

+Create a Group with your telegram and use /gid to get the CHAT ID.
+Add it as SAFETY_CHAT_ID parameter.
+Now you can use /gen <url> where <url> is an amazon link to a product.

+Run the new functionality as: ```python bot_actions.py``` or ```python3 bot_actions.py``` or ```nohup python3 bot_actions.py &```

+or execute the new script to kill/startup both the processes: ```sh run.sh```

 ## Requirements

 ### SCRIPT INSTALLER